INRIA/aiana-player/README.md

 ### Building for Relative Paths

-By default, Create React App produces a build assuming your app is hosted at the server root.<br>
+By default, Create React App produces a build assuming your app is hosted at the server root.
 To override this, specify the `homepage` in your `package.json`, for example:

 ```js